SigmoidNetmaker/nonuniform-oculomotor-integrator/README.md

 Anastasio TJ (1998) Nonuniformity in the linear network model of the oculomotor integrator produces approximately fractional-order dynamics and more realistic neuron behavior.
 Biological Cybernetics.
 79:377-391

-The starting point for this analysis is the neural network model of the oculomotor neural integrator originally propposed by Cannon, Robinson, and Shamma:
+The starting point is the neural network model of the oculomotor neural integrator originally proposed by Cannon, Robinson, and Shamma:

 Cannon SC, Robinson DA, Shamma S (1983) A proposed neural network for the integrator of the oculomotor system.
 Biological cybernetics.
 49:127-136